 There also are procedures outside of the medicine cabinet that should take a backseat for a while, such as laser hair removal, certain chemical peels, super-hot infrared sauna sessions, and other light or laser-based skin treatments.
 And similarly, Dr. Yoon-Soo Cindy Bae, a dermatologist with the Laser & Skin Surgery Center of New York®, adds that injectable wrinkle reducers and fillers are also in the no-fly zone.
 Again, this is because they have simply not been tested on pregnant women.
 (The ethical implications of such studies would be too massive to undertake.)

 [Editor’s note: Injectable wrinkle reducers temporarily smooth the look of moderate to severe wrinkles in certain areas of the face, including the forehead, frown lines, and crow’s feet.
 They should not be used more frequently than every three months.
 Injectable filler is a temporary treatment that adds volume to areas of the face such as the lips, cheeks, and laugh lines.
 Like any medical treatment, both injectable wrinkle reducers and injectable fillers have potential risks and side effects.
-Talk to a doctor to see if they’re right for you.
+Talk to a licensed provider to see if they’re right for you.
 And learn more now by chatting with a trained aesthetic specialist.]

 Obviously, it’s only a 40-week timeout — that is, if you don’t include nursing.
 (During this time, most of the pregnancy no-no’s remain the same because of potential harm to baby via contaminated breast milk.)
 But for some women, that’s still an unexpected blow.
 They might feel a bit sheepish to admit it bothers them, especially while doing something as monumental as growing a human life.